manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="4.20"></a>

-## Elimine perguntas sem sentido
+## Prune pointless queries

 Resist the temptation to close your request for help with semantically-null questions like “Can anyone help me?” or “Is there an answer?”
 First: if you've written your problem description halfway competently, such tacked-on questions are at best superfluous.
 Second: because they are superfluous, hackers find them annoying — and are likely to return logically impeccable but dismissive answers like “Yes, you can be helped” and “No, there is no help for you.”

-In general, asking yes-or-no questions is a good thing to avoid unless you want a [yes-or-no answer](http://homepage.ntlworld.com./jonathan.deboynepollard/FGA/questions-with-yes-or-no-answers.html).
+In general, asking yes-or-no questions is a good thing to avoid unless you want a yes-or-no answer.

 <a name="4.21"></a>

-## Não marque sua questão como “Urgente”, até mesmo se ela é pra você
+## Don't flag your question as “Urgent”, even if it is for you

 That's your problem, not ours.
 Claiming urgency is very likely to be counter-productive: most hackers will simply delete such messages as rude and selfish attempts to elicit immediate and special attention.
 Furthermore, the word 'Urgent' (and other similar attempts to grab attention in the subject line) often triggers spam filters - your intended recipients might never see it at all!